-So you want to know how Blockchain will put an end to sex trafficking?
+So you want to know how blockchain will put an end to sex trafficking?

-The individuals are able to prove their identities using information on the Blockchain that is secure and unchangeable.
+The individuals are then able to prove their identities using the information on the blockchain that is secure and unchangeable.
 The use of physical documentation that can be easily modified is eliminated.
 Every individual has control over their identity and life.
-Moreover, as Blockchain is a borderless technology, identification documentation and tracking can happen anywhere in the world.
+Moreover, as blockchain is a borderless technology, identification documentation and tracking can happen anywhere in the world.
 The following initiatives taken by various organizations prove that future without crime is gradually becoming a reality.

-Battling to gain an identity for herself during her early years, Dr. Mariana Dahan, Co-founder and CEO of WIN believes that securing data on an immutable ledger will make trafficking attempts trackable.
+Battling to gain an identity for herself during her early years, Dr. Mariana Dahan, co-founder, and CEO of WIN believes that securing data on an immutable ledger will make trafficking attempts trackable.
 Blockchain will address this global issue and potentially save millions of children.

-Implement Blockchain to resolve Trafficking.
+Implement blockchain to resolve trafficking